Kinolau Community Native Species Art Exhibit

 We invite everyone to contribute to our Kinolau Community Native Species Art Exhibit, honoring native species as kinolau, the many expressions of life, well-being, and vitality in our island ecosystem.

 This is a call to anyone interested in expressing their aloha for our native species through art.
-We’re looking for original artwork that reflects one of the following two native species:
+We’re looking for original artwork that reflects one or more of the following native species:

 -